Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter/spring-cloud-azure-sample-eventhubs-kafka/README.md

  . terraform\setup_env.ps1
 ```

-If you want to run the program in debug mode, you can save the output value.
+If you want to run the sample in debug mode, you can save the output value.

 ```shell
 AZURE_EVENTHUBS_CONNECTION_STRING=...